 "I also told Julian (Weber) that we can throw 90m.
 I am also happy for him.
-We have tried very hard for 90m for so many good push between us and in the next competition we will push each other again and will throw farther," he said.
+We have tried very hard for 90m for so many years, and so we are happy.
+It's like a good push between us and in the next competition we will push each other again and will throw farther," he said.